dfelinto/blender-manual/manual/interface/annotate_tool.rst

 Annotate Eraser
    Click and drag to remove lines.
-   The eraser has a *Radius* setting found in :menuselection:`Tool Settings --> Eraser`.
+   The eraser has a *Radius* setting found in :menuselection:`Tool Settings`.

 Tool Settings